My Five Careers: A Memoir

 Related Categories: Biography & Autobiography / Social Scientists & Psychologists

 Joe could have been the protagonist in a Saul Bellow novel.
 He was a Jewish intellectual who deeply cared about his people and his community.
 He worked throughout his entire career to make our world a better place.
 Thousands of children had healthier and more fulfilling lives because of him.
 Yet Joe was more than a dedicated professional.
 Joe achieved fame as a social worker, agency executive, teacher, children’s advocate, violinist, athlete, poet, play write and essayist.
 He was a wonderful husband to Gerry for sixty-four years and an exemplary father to Barbie, John, Paul and Claudette, a proud grandfather to Daniel and Ethan, and a dear friend to so many of us.
 Above all, he was an astute observer of the human condition.
 He found people to be endlessly fascinating.
 He wrote in 1985, “But to know what life will be like in the 21st century!
 To know if there will be a cure for cancer, if man will live in space and if new songs will ever sing again.
 To know how high and how low women’s skirts will go and who the sex symbols will be.
 What will be the outcome in South Africa?
 Will the Mafia ever be wiped out?
 Will a Super Bowl game ever live up to its promise?
 And how will history treat President Ronald Reagan?”
-Fortunately, Joe was able to live twenty-five years longer and at least learn what happened in South Africa.

-A Unique Man Gloria Hochman
+A Unique Man (excerpt)

 Joe was incredibly prescient.
 At a time when adoption was only for babies, Joe believed that some of the children in foster care—those who were older, those who had emotional problems or physically disabilities—could be adopted if only people knew about them.